-Each area requires separate considerations even though they are interrelated.
-Ideally the Control Unit, Transceiver Unit, Antenna Tuning Unit and the antenna ground-plane must have the same RF ground potential.
-Unfortunately this situation is seldom achieved, but interference problems will be reduced along with how close to this "ideal" the grounding of the installation is performed.
+Each type requires seperate considerations even though the 2 types of grounding are interrelated.
+Ideally the Control Unit, Transceiver Unit, Antenna Tuning Unit and Antenna ground-plane must be at the same R.F. ground potential.
+Unfortunately this situation is seldomly achieved.
+Tune problems caused by the grounding will be reduced along with how close to this 'ideal' the grounding of the installation is performed.

-On some installations ground loops will cause problems.
+On some installations ground loops will course problems.
 A ground loop is caused by more than one ground path for a given unit.
-This will introduce circulating RF currents which may cause malfunction of other equipment onboard the ship as well as a "hot" handset.
+This may introduce difference in the R.F. voltage potentials and circulating currents may be generated, inducing unwanted voltages into the control circuits or on the handset.